 Challenging perceptions is something I’m entirely comfortably with.
 To be a single dad is to be a minority; there doesn’t seem to be a huge number around, in comparison with single mums.
 That’s the nature of the beast, I suppose; children will often live with their mum as the primary carer, with either equal or reduced contact from the dad.

 However, single dads do exist; we’re out there, and I’m in a different position, I suppose, because I chose to be this way.
-I never conceived my son during a passionate tryst – I can’t even type that without chuckling – and went into this entire adoption process without even considering that a partner would be something I was desperate for to fulfill me.
+I never conceived my son during a passionate tryst – I can’t even type that without chuckling – and went into this entire adoption process without considering waiting to have a partner.

 But I am a dad now, and am thrilled to know that I can contribute to a child’s life.
 I’ve caught the odd glance when I’m at the school gates, waiting for my son to finish school – I’m not daft, I’ve seen it often enough already to know what’s going through their heads; Is he actually a single dad?
 Is mum out to work?
 What’s he doing here every single day?

 It almost feels like the expectations of a dad is to go out to work, pay the bills, and do the mum a favour and occasionally pick the kids up from school when there’s no-one else to do it.
 I don’t see any other dad picking up their kids daily, so maybe that is a fairly accurate division of labour; I’m not saying it’s wrong, I’m merely pointing out that, when something different comes along, we shouldn’t be shocked – intrigued, sure, but not shocked, as we can allow for different lifestyles to be equally valid … can’t we?